Tomasz-Zogala/Atipera-GitHub-Api/README.md

 ```
 {
-  "status":406,
+  "status": 406,
-  "message":"Requested content type is not supported"
+  "message": "Requested content type is not supported"
 }
 ```